grantshandy/grantshandy/README.md

 Hi, I'm a developer who *tries* to write fast software.
+Expect new trinkets and pointless little trash toys every week ;)

 | | |
 |--------------|-----------|